pauliacomi/pyGAPS/docs/manual/adsorbate.rst

     my_adsorbate = pygaps.Adsorbate.from_list('butane')

 The user can also generate their own adsorbates, or modify the ones that are in memory.
 To store a custom adsorbate for later use, the user can upload it to the database.
-For more info, check out the sqlite section of the manual.
+For more info, check out the :ref:`sqlite <sqlite-manual>` section of the manual.